pawap90/blog-articles/20210128-content-scripts/20210128-content-scripts.md

 ```
 - `content_scripts`: An array of content scripts.
 We can register multiple scripts, each with different configurations.
 - `matches`: An array of string expressions that specify which pages will this particular content script be injected into.
 You can use `"matches": ["<all_urls>"]` to inject it in any URL.
 - `js`: An array of javascript files.
-Where our Content script's logic will live.
+These files will handle the logic for our content scripts.
 - `css`: An array of CSS files.
-We can inject our own styles into the web page.
-We will need it to add the styles for our notification.
+In this case, we will use a CSS file to define our notification styles.
-- `web_accessible_resources`: A list of resources we will need to use from our content scripts.
-Since the Content script runs in a different context than the extension, any extension resource we want to access from the Content Script must be explicitly made available here.
+- `web_accessible_resources`: A list of resources we will need to access from our content scripts.
+Since the content script runs in a different context than the extension, any extension resource we want to access must be explicitly made available here.

 ## 3. Display the notification
 Let's start by adding the logic to `content.js`: